Wednesday, August 31, 2011

 starring: Christopher George, Andrew Prine and Richard Jaeck

-When an 18-foot tall grizzly bear starts attacking and eating hikers at an American national park, Chief Ranger Michael Kelly was put into the case since he accounted that all bears were moved away from the park and was forced to keep all campers at the low lands while prohibiting anyone from hiking.
+When an 18-foot tall grizzly bear starts attacking and eating hikers at an American national park, Chief Ranger Michael Kelly is put into the case as he accounted that all bears were moved away from the park.

-This did very little to stop the attacks as the bear started prowling the camping grounds and continues to make chow out of the campers there.
+He suggest keeping all campers at the low lands, prohibiting anyone from hiking but this did very little to stop the attacks as the bear starts prowling the camp grounds and continues to make chow out of the campers.
 Thinking of a way to turn this situation into a media sensation, park supervisor Charlie Kittridge places a bounty on the animal's head and sets hundreds of amateur hunters to make sure the deed is done, only to discover that the animal is stronger and tougher than they could have imagined.
-With no other option, Kelly decided to call up Guide and Vietnam Vet Don Stober, and Naturalist Arthur Scott to finish the menace before it makes mince meat out of them all.
+With no other options, Kelly calls up Guide and Vietnam Vet Don Stober and Naturalist Arthur Scott to finish the menace before it makes mince meat out of them all.

 Our cast are also quite good in a B-grade level; there's nothing about this film that says Oscar winner, but the likes of Christopher George, who would later appear in future horror and action classics such as Day of the Animal (1977), Graduation Day (1981) and Pieces (1982), somehow gave a great performance as a skilled park ranger troubled by his inexperience towards bear attacks that's reminiscent of our Jaws' Martin Brody.

-Grizzly not a perfect, but its not a bad film either.
-Its a whole grand of 70s cheese and horror, an backwoods adventure mixed with our 80s slasher sensibilities with a fairly decent attempt for a Killer Animal movie.
+Grizzly is not perfect, but its nowhere that a bad film either.
+Its a cheesy 70s horror treat, an backwoods adventure mixed with slasher sensibilities with a fairly decent attempt for a Killer Animal movie.
 Its too bad that this film never got the franchising it needed.
-A sequel was actually shot, but never got released due to distribution problems and bad publicity due to leaked footages and negative reviews of said footages, which is a shame, I would really like to see an 18-foot killer Grizzly tear down and mangle concert goers in a forest...
+A sequel was actually shot, but never released due to distribution problems and bad publicity due to leaked footages and negative reviews of said footages, which is a shame.
+I would really like to see an 18-foot killer Grizzly tear down and mangle concert goers in a forest...

 1 female had her arms lopped off